pwang00/EasyCTF-2015-Writeups/350- All Zob's Fault.md

 #### Solution

-Obviously, the file is encoded with base64.
+From first glance, the file is encoded with base64.
 We do

     justdoit@ubuntu:~/Documents$ cat all_zobs_fault.txt | base64 -d | tr ";" "\n"